UW-Madison-DataScience/2022-10-26-machine-learning-novice-sklearn/_episodes/06-neural-networks.md

 ### Using cross-validation to determing optimal hyperparameter value.
 Here, we use a train/test/validation split in order to assess how different values of the learning rate hyperparameter impact model performance.

 The K-fold cross-validation procedure works as follows.
 We first split our data into training and test sets as usual.
-Then, or each possible value of the hyperparameter being tested...
+Then, for each possible value of the hyperparameter being tested...
 1. We take our training data and split it into K equal-sized subsets (called folds).
 2. We use K-1 of the folds for training the model, and the remaining fold for assessing the model's performance after training.
 This remaining fold is known as the validation set.
 3. We repeat step 2 for each possible validation set (K total) and their associated training sets (the folds that were not left out)